Soundarya30/M2_Project/0_Abstract/README.md

 This is only possible if the panels are always pointing in the direction of the Sun.
 As a result, solar panels should rotate towards the direction of the sun to absorb more energy from it.
 This project is about a circuit that rotates a solar panel in response to the sun's location.
+* NOTE: This is an existing project that was reffered from the net.